-6.2 Overview and scrutiny committees have been appointed by the Authority to scrutinise decisions taken by the Executive.
-The responsibilities and terms of reference of these committees are described in Chapter 13 of the constitution.
-The overview and scrutiny committee will follow the Overview and Scrutiny Procedure Rules set out in Chapter 13.
+6.2.1 An Overview and Scrutiny committees has been appointed by the Authority to scrutinise decisions taken by the Executive.
+The responsibilities and terms of reference of this committees are described in Chapter 14 of the constitution.
+The Overview and Scrutiny committee will follow the Overview and Scrutiny Procedure Rules set out in Chapter 14.